DanielXavierJob/DanielXavierJob/README.md

 **About Me!**

 - 👨🏽‍💻 Currently full-stack developer
+- 🌱 15 certificates
+  - 1 from course participation in Harvard University
+  - 1 from Udemy
-- 🌱 14 certificates (1 from Harvard, 2 from 5CTA (5th area telematics center) and 11 from Bradesco Foundation)
+  - 2 from 5CTA (5th area telematics center)
+  - 11 from Bradesco Foundation
 - 💬 Ask me something?
 I also work as a teacher
 - 📫 Email me at [danielxavier.job@gmail.com](mailto:danielxavier.job@gmail.com).